Skip to content

 Original Title

-If using this alternate naming scheme I suggest using {Original Title}
+If you use this alternate naming scheme, we suggest using {Original Title} instead of {Original Filename}.

 Why?

-The filename can be Obscured where the Release naming isn't, especially when you use Usenet.
+The filename can be obscured or unclear, whereas the release naming is clear, especially when you use Usenet.

 Movie Folder Format